-11.2.5.6 System Query Option \$search
+11.2.6.6 System Query Option \$search

-The \$search system query option restricts the result to include only those entities matching the specified search expression.
+The \$search system query option restricts the result to include only those items matching the specified search expression.
 The definition of what it means to match is dependent upon the implementation.

-Example 54: return all Products that match the search term "bike"
+Example 56: return all Products that match the search term "bike"